Welcome to Ilmenau!

 For detailed instructions, visit the official Webex Meeetings help page.

 All students enrolled at the TU Ilmenau receive the so-called Thoska (abbreviation for Thüringer Hochschul- und Studierendenwerkskarte).
-It is either sent to you by letter or you can pick it up in person at the ASC during the Opening hours.
+You can pick it up in person at the ASC during the Opening hours.
 The Thoska is not only your student ID, but also a chip card with many different functions:

 - Student ID